Toolbox

 To make the petroleum jelly fire starters, start by filling the egg carton compartments halfway full of dryer lint.
 Then grab a big glob of petroleum jelly (generic brands work just as well as Vaseline, and are cheaper!), measuring about 1 tsp or so.

-Put the petroleum jelly in the middle of the lint then pack the carton tightly with more dryer lint.
+Put the petroleum jelly in the middle of the lint bowl you created, then cover the top with more dryer lint, packing it into the carton so it's full.

 Finally, cut the twelve compartments of the egg carton apart with scissors.